stratosphere/stratosphere.github.io/quickstart/example.markdown

 Note: You might have to install <a href="http://matplotlib.org/">matplotlib</a> (<code>python-matplotlib</code> package on Ubuntu) to use the Python script.

+In some cases even after having installed Matplotlib, you might still be  promped with an ImportError <code>No module named matplotlib.pyplot</code>.
+Very often this is due to having many python versions existing independently on your system. (for instance, you might have installed python more than once each time using a different approach).
+A suggested solution would be to completely re-install Python. (that way the system would now have one clear location to access.)
+You may then proceed by installing the scientific Python environment: <i>numpy</i> (preferably first), <i>scipy</i> and <i>matplotlib</i>.

 The following overview presents the impact of the different standard deviations on the input data.